metalcycling/openstructure/modules/mol/base/doc/entity.rst

   A view representation of a :class:`ChainHandle`.
 Mostly, the same functionality is provided as for the handle.

+  .. attribute:: handle

+    The chain handle this view points to.
+Also available as :meth:`GetHandle`.

+    :type: :class:`ChainHandle`

   .. attribute:: name

      The chain name.
 The name uniquely identifies the chain in the entity.
 In